jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * And if so, when did the first version get published?
 * And, was it created in conjunction with an Internet Routing Registry (IRR, [@RFC2622]) route object?

-This specification next defines RDAP object classes, as well as lookup and search path segments, for ROA and ASPA registration data.
+This specification next defines RDAP object classes, as well as lookup and search path segments, for the ROA and ASPA registration data.

 ## Requirements Language